GOFUVI/hf-eolus-task2-01-hf-spectra-processing/README.md

 ### Analysis Parameters

-The core spectral analysis is driven by environment variables defined in each processing period Dockerfile.
+The default spectra proccessing parameters are defined as environment variables in each processing period Dockerfile (copied from [1]), and their default values match those in [1]; they can be overridden with `configure.env` files.
 Key parameters:

 - **SEASONDER_NSM** (Doppler smoothing): number of Doppler bins for moving-average smoothing of the first-order region.
 Default: 2.
 - **SEASONDER_FDOWN** (Null Below Peak Power): descent level (in dB) below the Bragg peak maximum where null-search begins.
 Default: 10.